Tertioptus/comendium/README.md

 # Compendium

-Compendium is an agile tool for managing the user story backlog in a file-based repository.
+Compendium is a agile project file-based repository and taskboard in one.

 ## Installation
 ## Creating a repository